-Numbers 180-181Copyright 20003John W. RobbinsPost Office Box 68, Unicoi, Tennessee 37692Feb-March 2000Email: tjtrinityfound@aol.comWebsite: www.trinityfoundation.orgTelephone: 423.743.0199Fax: 423.743.2005
+Copyright 2003John W. RobbinsPost Office Box 68, Unicoi, Tennessee 37692Email: Jrob1517@aol.comWebsite: www.trinityfoundation.orgTelephone: 423.743.0199Fax: 423.743.2005

-The Failure of Secular Economics by John W. Robbins
+The Failure of Secular Economics John W. Robbins

 This essay is the text of a lecture delivered at The Trinity Foundation's Conference on Christianity and Economics in October 1999.
+Audiotapes of all eight Conference lectures are available from The Foundation.

-Let me begin by saying that I do not intend to tell jokes about economists-at least not too many jokes, but I do intend to quote their own words to make my point that secular economics has failed.
+Let me begin by saying that I do not intend to tell jokes about economists-at least not too many jokes-but I do intend to quote their own words to make my point that secular economics has failed.
 Their words will be far more devastating than any number of jokes.
 The problem is not so much the economists, as the jokes might lead us to believe, as it is the discipline of economics itself.
 As presently constituted, the discipline of economics is incapable of providing us with knowledge.

 First, however, I ought to explain what I mean by "failure" when I talk about the "failure of secular economics."
 I am using failure to mean epistemic or cognitive failure.
-Economics as a discipline, as a body of propositions, is supposed to explain-correctly-something about the world.
-It has failed to do so, not from want of trying, but from want of the correct assumptions and the correct methods.
+Economics as a discipline, as a body of propositions, is supposed to explain-correctly--something about the world.
+It has failed to do so, not from want to trying, but from want of the correct assumptions and the correct methods.